Some of the numbers presented in this website may not be the most recent available

 By 1300 the Habsburgs had gained control with the Austrian Counts of Hohenems owning the area of Liechtenstein.
 In 1699 and 1712 the Holy Roman Emperor allowed princes from Liechtenstein Castle in Austria to purchase the area and in 1719 it became a principality.

-Liechtenstein is very prosperous.
+Liechtenstein is a very prosperous country.
 Its economy is dependent on winter sports and agriculture as well as a strong financial sector.
 Like Switzerland it is not a member of the EU although is closely allied to it.

 Liechtenstein is mainly mountainous situated in the Upper Rhine valley of the European Alps.